 - Request several work and personal references, and check them carefully.
 Verify the information provided, and ask all references about reliability, trustworthiness, punctuality, and the care provider’s ability to handle stress.

-Always include the potential care recipient in the screening process if he or she is able to participate, to ensure that both parties are comfortable and that your loved one’s needs are respected.
+Always include the potential care recipient in the screening process if they’re able to participate, to ensure that both parties are comfortable and that your loved one’s needs are respected.

 Working with agencies

-Although independent providers are generally the least expensive, home care agencies and referral services are often easier to use.
-Use your planning lists to help these professionals better serve you.
+While independent providers are generally less expensive, home care agencies and referral services can be easier to use.

-- An agency finds and places providers, handles payroll, and usually provides substitutes for sick or absent personnel.
+An agency provides appropriate carers, handles payroll, and usually provides substitutes for sick or absent personnel.
 If problems occur, you also have specific avenues of recourse (complaints, mediation, or arbitration) that are not available when working with individuals.

 When you have identified potential out-of-home programs, plan to visit at least three.
 Observe the staff and how they interact with care participants.
-Try to picture your loved one there, and check your instincts to see if you’re on the right track.
+Try to picture your loved one there and ask plenty of questions.

 - How are care providers screened?